Mstro

 The Security Bouncer

-• Layer 1 — pattern matching.
+• Layer 1, pattern matching.
 A configurable allow/deny list runs first.
-Common safe operations (read files, list git status, run lint) are auto-approved instantly.
+Common safe operations (read files, git status, run lint, run tests) auto-approve instantly, no model call required.
 Destructive operations (rm, git push --force) are blocked by default and require an explicit allow.
+This layer alone covers the bulk of the ~95% auto-approve rate.

-• Auditable.
-Every Bouncer decision is logged locally so you can review what an AI agent was allowed to do.
+• Auditable and patented.
+Every Bouncer decision is logged locally so you can review what each agent was allowed to do.
+The two-layer architecture is covered by US Provisional 64/034,753.
+Long enough to finish the job.
+Specific enough to trust.

 What we store on the server